GeoscienceAustralia/sira/docs/source/ch05_install_use.rst

 has not supported non-NT Windows platforms.

-You will need to install ``Graphviz``, which is used by ``networkx`` and ``pygraphviz`` packages to draw the system diagram.
+You will need to install ``Graphviz``, which is used by ``networkx`` and ``pygraphviz`` packages to draw the system diagrams.
+On Windows platforms, the simplest way to install Graphviz is to use ``mamba``.
-Please visit: `<https://www.graphviz.org/>`_ and download the appropriate version for your operating system.
+Alternatively, please visit: `<https://www.graphviz.org/>`_ and download the appropriate version for your operating system.
 Follow the posted download instructions carefully.
 After installation you may need to update the PATH variable with the location of the Graphviz binaries.
+On Linux platforms, Graphviz can be installed using the package manager, e.g., ``sudo apt-get install graphviz`` on Debian-based systems.

 .. _recommended-installation: